strimzi/proposals/039-user-operator-custom-filter-for-labels-.md

 ...
 ```
 We can see that User Operator automatically adds the `app.kubernetes.io/instance: my-user` label.
-If we do not want the label that has been assigned, the only way to get rid of it is to filter it.
+If we do not want the label that has been assigned, the only way to get rid of it is to filter it using regexes.

 ## Proposal